 "A most timely reflection by a stellar group of Jungian authors and lay-people shedding light on numerous features of our shadow-rich psyches individual and collective."

-Murray Stein (ed.), Jung on Evil
+Murray Stein editor of Jung on Evil.